box/t3js/tutorials/passing-messages.md

 }
 {% endhighlight %}

+NCZ: This paragraph is too passive. "should be to".
+Explain what the code is actually doing right now.

 Great!
-We should be able to update the text of the top and bottom label when the modules are initialized.
+You should be able to update the text of the top and bottom label when the modules are initialized.
 But wait a minute, we can't even update the text from the input text fields.
 T3 handles this by having event handler methods on the public interface of the modules.
 Come with me and I'll show you!